-U.S. Treasury White Paper: says this is wrong under EU law!
+U.S. Treasury White Paper: says this is novel / contrary to precedents under EU law.

 I question its (& my) opining on EU law, & also disagree with its view on why/how this might be bad for the US.

 Effects on future US tax liability vs. wealth effects on US shareholders.